 Before we get to that in more detail a little personal context is necessary.
 I intended this piece to be about all three current seasons of Bojack Horseman, but the idea of waiting until I eventually got around to the entire thing and then having to gather all my notes was incredibly daunting.
 It’s no exaggeration to say that Bojack Horseman has inspired me to try and be better, and having just finished the second season I realised I needed to write what I was feeling in that moment.

 My whole life got turned upside down last year when I decided to fulfill one of my ambitions and study in Japan.
 Despite my hopes I didn’t cope with the strict scrutinous education system, I didn’t cope with being an adult in my own place having never been taught the things I was meant to do, and I didn’t cope with the people around me.
 But one person was different in my mind, one person was special.
-Eventually I started to develop feelings for them despite knowing they had a partner.
-We had a mid semester break and just the two of us ended up going to Tokyo, and on that trip I overcame my emotional anguish only to make a horrifically untimely confession.
-We never spoke again after that trip.
+Eventually I started to develop feelings, only to find myself humiliated and hurt by that person I had put on a pedestal.

 This embarrassing and painful situation put me on a downward spiral that led me to having to return home in relative shame.
 Life seemed to be easier to deal with than it was those previous months, but my interactions with some of the people closest to me became more stressful than ever and the self betterment I set out to do was constantly freefalling into ditches.
 In those ditches I wallow in my past shame and my future struggles and I feel powerless.
 I just don’t want to be where I am with the people I’m around.
 I want to leave.
 I want to find some place where I’m a successful productive creator doing what I love and feeling for once in my life that I’m the most important person in someone’s life.
 And so does Bojack I guess.